The Kings of Summer

 The Kings of Summer is a 2013 American independent coming-of-age comedy-drama film directed by Jordan Vogt-Roberts and starring Nick Robinson, Moisés Arias, Gabriel Basso, and Nick Offerman.
-The film premiered under its original title Toy's House on January 19, 2013, at the Sundance Film Festival and was released by CBS Films in a limited release on May 31, 2013.
+The film premiered under its original title Toy's House on January 19, 2013, at the Sundance Film Festival and was given a limited release on May 31, 2013, by CBS Films.

 Plot

-Joe Toy, on the verge of adulthood, finds himself increasingly frustrated by the attempts of his single father, Frank, to manage his life.
-After a family game night that ends with Joe calling the cops on Frank for false reasons, he declares freedom once and for all.
-Escaping to a clearing, he found in the woods with his best friend, Patrick, also sick of his life at home with his annoying parents, and a strange kid named Biaggio who just happened to tag along.
+Joe Toy, on the verge of being a young man, finds himself increasingly frustrated by the attempts of his single father, Frank, to manage his life.
+After a family game night ends with Joe calling the cops on Frank for false reasons, he declares freedom once and for all.
+He escapes to a clearing he found in the woods, along with his best friend, Patrick, also sick of his life at home with his annoying parents, and a strange boy named Biaggio who just happened to tag along.

-Joe announces that they are going to build a house there, free from responsibility and parents.
-Once their makeshift abode is finished, the three young men find themselves masters of their own destiny, alone in the woods.
-Joe declares himself and Biaggio to be the hunters, while Patrick gathers fruit.
-Several weeks pass and Patrick and Joe are reported missing, appearing on multiple news channels.
+Joe announces that they are going to build a house in the clearing, free from responsibility and parents.
+Once their makeshift home is finished, Joe declares himself and Biaggio to be the hunters, while Patrick gathers fruit.
+Several weeks pass and Patrick and Joe are reported missing and appear on multiple news channels.
 Frank finds a Monopoly piece from the game night in Joe's bookbag that was left on a bus, and believes that Joe is taunting him.

 Conflict arises between Patrick and Joe when Joe invites his crush Kelly to come see the house they built.
 After a while, she takes a liking to Patrick and they begin a relationship.
-Joe passively confronts Patrick in a Monopoly game by teaming up with Biaggio to trade land and buy hotels in the orange Monopoly in front of Patrick's piece, leading him to lose on the very next turn.

-The two get into a scuffle.
-Joe calls Kelly a "cancer" and a "bitch" who ruined the peace and harmony the three of them had, and eventually makes her walk out of the house in despair.
+Joe passively confronts Patrick in a Monopoly game by teaming up with Biaggio, and the two get into a scuffle.
+Joe calls Kelly a "cancer" and a "bitch" who ruined the peace and harmony the three of them had, and she walks out of the house in despair.
 Joe, realizing that Patrick feels bad for Kelly, taunts him to go after her and stomps on his previously broken foot.
-Patrick leaves the house and goes after her, comforting her with a kiss.
+Patrick leaves to find Kelly, and comforts her with a kiss.
 Biaggio, who has become good friends with Joe, is told to leave as well, leaving Joe to live alone.